Monitoring edge-geodetic sets in graphs: Basic graph classes and bounds

 If $|V_c^{+}|> 1$ and $p(G)=0$, the $l$ pendant vertices are sufficient to monitor $G$.
 Indeed, consider an edge $e$.
 If $e$ is not on $C$, let $v$ be the vertex of $V_C^+$ closest to $e$, and let $w\neq v$ be the vertex of $V_C^+$ closest to $v$ (it exists because $|V_c^{+}|>1$).
 Consider a leaf $f$ of $G$ such that $e$ lies on some path from $v$ to $f$.
 Since $p(G)=0$, the path from $w$ to $f$ is a unique shortest path, and thus, $e$ is monitored by $f$ and some leaf whose closest vertex on $C$ is $w$.

-If $e$ is an edge of $C$, $e$ lies on a path between two vertices $v,w$ of $V_C^+$.
-Since $p(G)=0$, this path is a shortest path, and $e$ is monitored by two leaves, each of which has $v$ and $w$ as its closest vertex of $C$, respectively.
+If $e$ is an edge of $C$, $e$ lies on a path of length strictly less than $\frac{k}{2}$ between two vertices $v,w$ of $V_C^+$.
+Since $p(G)=0$, this path is a unique shortest path between $v$ and $w$, and $e$ is monitored by two leaves, each of which has $v$ and $w$ as its closest vertex of $C$, respectively.

-Finally, consider the case where $p(G)=1$ and $|V_c^{+}|>1$.
-Since $p(G)=1$, $G[V(C)\setminus V_{c}^{+}]$ contains a path $P$ whose length is at least $\floor*{\frac{k}{2}}$ and thus, the edges of $P$ are not monitored by the set of leaves of $G$, which implies that $\MEG(G)\geq l+1$.
-To show that $\MEG(G)\leq l+1$, we select as an MEG-set, the set of leaves together with the middle vertex of $P$ (if $P$ has even length) or one of the middle vertices of $P$ (if $P$ has odd length).
-One can see that this is an MEG-set by similar arguments as in the previous case. \end{proof}
+Finally, assume that $|V_c^{+}|>1$ and $p(G)=1$.
+Now, there is only one problematic path $P$ of $G[V(C)\setminus V_{c}^{+}]$ with at least $\lfloor\frac{k}{2}\rfloor$ vertices (since we already dealt with case where $k$ is even with two vertices in $V_c^{+}$ that are opposite on $C$).
+As in the previous cases, we can see that the edges of $P$ are not monitored by the set of leaves of $G$, which implies that $\MEG(G)\geq l+1$.
+To show that $\MEG(G)\leq l+1$, we select as an MEG-set, the set of leaves together with the middle vertex of $P$ (if $P$ has an odd number of vertices) or one of the middle vertices of $P$ (if $P$ has an even number of vertices).
+One can see that this is an MEG-set by similar arguments as in the previous cases. \end{proof}